<aside>

 Video Editing Workspace

-Along with the Sequencer Header Buttons, there is an N-Panel menu in the Sequencer that contains VSE tools and export features.
+Along with the Sequencer Header Buttons, there is an N-Panel menu in the Video Sequencer (Preview and Sequencer) that contain VSE tools and export features.
 Inside the Video Editing workspace, press ‘N’ to open the panel.

 Grease Pencil Pop-up